 An 8-year-old boy buried in the snow also was pulled to safety from a nearby yard about 90 minutes after the avalanche struck.

-Colville died on Sunday night, Missoula Police Sgt.
-Travis Welsh said, but there was no information available about the nature or extent of her injuries.
+Colville died on Sunday night, Missoula police Sergeant Travis Welsh said, but there was no information available about the nature or extent of her injuries.